ifly7charlie/ognrange/README.md

 # This ALSO controls how often to write output files.
 Updated display files
 # are produced during rollups - so at startup, at rollup period, and at exit
 ROLLUP_PERIOD_HOURS=2

+# how many databases we can process at once when doing a rollup, if
+# your system drops the APRS connection when it is busy then you should
+# set this number lower...
+I blame Node for having one thread and webworkers
+# for not allowing you to share DB handles even if underlying C++ code is
+# threadsafe
+MAX_SIMULTANEOUS_ROLLUPS=100

 # How often to check for change of accumulators - this is basically how long
 # it can take to notice the day has changed, could be solved better but this